All Episodes

 mike rothschild

-Basic psychology and the most incomprehensible garbage that you will ever stumble upon.
+It is it is both incredibly basic psychology and the most incomprehensible garbage that you will ever stumble upon.

-And somehow these people are able to kind of have one foot in each and make it work for themselves and rationalize away the failures and the cognitive dissonance and the obvious fraud.
+And somehow these people are able to kind of have one foot in each and like make it work for themselves and rationalize away the failures and the cognitive dissonance and the obvious fraud.

 jordan holmes

-I remember this cult.
+I was thinking of this, I remember this cult.

 I can't remember the name, but it was in the late 1800s.